AndreiMaikov/OM_shipping--SQL/Readme.md

 (click on the image to view it full size).

 Shipping is planned and fulfilled by OM’s employees using vehicles owned or leased by the company.
+It is required that the shipping process is organized in what the stakeholders called **waves**

 ![ ](https://github.com/AndreiMaikov/MVM_Shipping--SQL/blob/main/images/OM_Shipping.svg)